 - Cum Laude (Distinction).

 In February 2014, I emigrated to England.
 Initially I took some time off to travel to various countries in Europe and to visit America.
-When I returned, I began the process of becoming accredited with the British Association for Counselling and Psychotherapy.
-While I was waiting to become accredited, I worked as a Special Needs Tutor in the Royal Borough of Kingston-upon-Thames as well as the London Borough of Richmond.
+When I returned, I began the process of becoming a registered member with the British Association for Counselling and Psychotherapy.
+While I was waiting to become registered, I worked as a Special Needs Tutor in the Royal Borough of Kingston-upon-Thames as well as the London Borough of Richmond.

-In September 2014, I became accredited with the British Association for Counselling and Psychotherapy and in October 2014, I wrote the Proficiency Exam to become a Registered Member.
-I am accredited and registered, please click on the links on my home page which will direct you to the BACP website as well as the registered list of members, where I am listed.
+In September 2014, I became a member of the British Association for Counselling and Psychotherapy and in October 2014, I wrote the Proficiency Exam to become a Registered Member.
+Please click on the links on my home page which will direct you to the BACP website as well as the registered list of members, where I am listed.

 I then went on to work for a national organisation in England whereby I project managed and clinically supervised a Counselling Department at a secondary school in North London.
 I had intern counsellors who were training and completing their hours with me; I clinically supervised their work.

 At the end of 2015, I moved to Bristol and started working for a children's hospice in the palliative field.
 I am a Senior Team Leader: Family Support which involves Duty Managing the hospice as well as coordinating the family support services; namely bereavement counselling and support pre and post death.
 I also attend meetings with the palliative team at Bristol Children's Hospital regularly to parallel plan end of life cases; as well as liaise and network with other local services such as Jessie May Trust in Kingswood, Lifetime-Sirona in Bath, the Compass Team in Somerset and the Rainbow Trust in Chippenham.

 I run my private practice on a part-time basis from my home based garden studio practice in Stoke Gifford, Bristol.
 This is a private space at the bottom of my garden.